 Ideally, go for food that isn’t complicated to keep hot/cold.
 For instance, most egg dishes are good warm or in some cases at room temperature.
 Meat and cheese platters are good for a couple hours without having to put them back under refrigeration.
 Crock Pot Hot Chocolate can keep warm for awhile.

 If you do need to do some baking the day of serving, create a prep timeline, starting at serving time and working your way backward.

-If you want to serve brunch at 10:30 and the casserole takes an hour to bake, you need to be ready to put it in the oven by 9:15.
+For example, if you want to serve Christmas brunch at 10:30, and the berry french toast casserole takes an hour to bake, you need to be ready to put it in the oven by 9:15.

 Go through your entire menu, analyzing what can be prepped in advance and how far ahead you can do so.

 While your menu can’t possibly include everyone’s favorite, make sure that you’ve got some vegan, paleo, nut-safe options in the midst as appropriate.
 It’s so much more fun for your guests to enjoy the morning without worrying about what they can eat.